Florida Water

 Florida Water is an American version of an eau de Cologne.
-Like European eaux de Cologne it is a citric scent, but shifts the emphasis towards sweet orange (rather than the bergamot orange, lemon and neroli of 4711) and adds spicy notes like clove.
+Like European eaux de Cologne, it is a citric scent, but shifts the emphasis towards sweet orange (rather than the bergamot orange, lemon, and neroli of 4711) and adds spicy notes like clove.
 The name refers to the fabled Fountain of Youth, which is said to be located in Florida, as well as the "floral" nature of the scent.

-Its most significant non-cosmetic usage is found in different spiritual and/or religious belief systems of Amerindian peoples and the descendants of formerly enslaved people of a Yoruba (or more generally Central West African) background in nearly all regions of the Americas.
+Its most significant non-cosmetic usage is found in different spiritual and/or religious belief systems and practices of Amerindian peoples and the descendants of formerly enslaved people of a Yoruba (or more generally Central West African) background in nearly all regions of the Americas.

 History

 In the Americas

 Florida Water was introduced by the New York City perfumer Robert I. Murray, in 1808 who founded a company to sell the scent.
-In 1835 Murray was joined by David Trumbull Lanman and the firm became Murray & Lanman, then David T. Lanman and Co., and in 1861 became Lanman & Kemp.
+In 1835, Murray was joined by David Trumbull Lanman, and the firm became Murray & Lanman.
+The firm went through several name changes, initially David T. Lanman and Co., and in 1861, became Lanman & Kemp.
 The modern producer of Florida Water, Lanman & Kemp-Barclay & Co, states that their product, now sold under the Murray & Lanman brand, still uses the original 1808 formula, and that the current label is also a slightly modified version of the 1808 original.

 Florida Water was regarded as a unisex scent, suitable for men and women alike.
 Late 19th century etiquette manuals warn young women against the "offensive" impression made by a strong perfume, but Florida Water and Eau de Cologne were recommended as appropriate for all, along with sachets for scenting the linen and fresh flowers in the corsage.
 Large quantities were also used by barbershops as cologne and aftershave.
-In the 1880s and 1890s Murray & Lanman Florida Water was advertised as "The Richest of all Perfumes" and "The most Popular Perfume in the World".
+In the 1880s and 1890s, Murray & Lanman Florida Water was advertised as "The Richest of all Perfumes" and "The most Popular Perfume in the World".